pyeventsourcing/eventsourcing/docs/topics/process.rst

 Multiple pipelines
 ~~~~~~~~~~~~~~~~~~

-The system can run with multiple instances of the system's pipeline expressions.
-Running the
+The system can run with many instances of its pipeline.
+In
-system with parallel pipelines means that each process application in the system
+this case, each process application in the system can have many
-can process many events at the same time.
+operating system processes, and so can process many events at the
+same time.

-In the example below, there will be three parallel pipelines for the
+In the example below, there will be three instances of the system
-system's four process applications, give twelve child operating system
+pipeline, giving twelve child operating system processes altogether.
-processes altogether.
-Five orders will be processed in each pipeline,
-so fifteen orders will processed by the system altogether.
+Fifteen orders will processed by the system altogether, five in each
+pipeline.

 .. code:: python

     num_pipelines = 3
-    num_orders_per_pipeline = 5
+    num_orders = 15

 Pipelines have integer IDs.
 In this example, the pipeline IDs are ``[0, 1, 2]``.